dustinpfister/blog_posts/_posts/js-fetch.md

 ## 2 - Using a fetch pollyFill

 If you are concerned about support for older browsers, then a polyfill for fetch will have to be used, or just do things the old fashion way with XMLHttpRequst as any polyfill will likely use just that.
 A popular polyfill for fetch can be found on github here at [github](https://github.com/github/fetch).

+Another optiin would be to just not use feath at all and chose or make an http cleint, which is what I would often do rather than using fetch when it comes to working on an actual project where I will need to script http requests.

 ## 3 - Conclusion